JeremyLoh/OverTheWire/README.md

 Access disallowed.
 You are visiting from "" while authorized users should come only from "http://natas5.natas.labs.overthewire.org/"
 ```

+### Level 5

+A webpage with the following message:

+`Access disallowed.
+You are not logged in`

 ## Leviathan Wargame

 Leviathan is a wargame that has been rescued from the demise of `intruded.net`, previously hosted on `leviathan.intruded.net`.
 Big thanks to `adc`, `morla` and `reth` for their help in resurrecting this game!